Xiaotong1120/ae-project/README.md

 2. Derived metric: delivery_duration_minutes
 3. Analysis flags: is_valid_for_bottleneck, delivery_duration_category

 The goal is to standardize delivery-stage performance at a consistent grain, enabling reusable bottleneck analysis across AOI and other operational dimensions.
+This fact table is implemented as a dbt model on DuckDB and can be reproduced locally via dbt run and validated via dbt test.

 ### Delivery Duration Analysis Boundary
 Exploratory validation of the delivery duration metric shows that the majority of delivery tasks follow a consistent operational pattern, while a small fraction exhibit fundamentally different completion behavior.